ndwang/Bmad-agent/README.md

 - **Semantic Search**: Retrieval of relevant context from the Bmad manual based on semantic similarity
 - **Tool-based Architecture**: OpenAI function calling for specialized operations
 - **Configurable Models**: Support for different OpenAI models with customizable parameters
+- **Cost Tracking**: Monitor token usage and estimate cost of conversations

 ## Capabilities